The gator CLI

 Requirement 2 is simpler: it denotes that group5, version5, kind5 must be synced for the policy to work properly.

-resource.
+This template annotation is descriptive, not prescriptive.
+The prescription of which resources to sync is done in SyncSet resources and/or the Gatekeeper Config resource.
 The management of these various requirements can get challenging as the number of templates requiring replicated data increases.

-aims to mitigate this challenge by enabling the user to check that their sync configuration is correct.
+gator sync test aims to mitigate this challenge by enabling the user to check that their sync configuration is correct.
 The user passes in a set of Constraint Templates, GVK Manifest listing GVKs supported by the cluster, SyncSets, and/or a Gatekeeper Config, and the command will determine which requirements enumerated by the Constraint Templates are unfulfilled by the cluster and SyncSet(s)/Config.

 Usage